mdabdulripon/Angular/README.md

      -> Asynchronous means that the script will send a request to the server, and continue it's execution without waiting for the reply.
 As soon as reply is received a browser event is fired.

+### What is web worker!
+     -> Web worker is a JavaScript that runs in the background independently of other scripts, without affecting the performance of the page.
+You can continue to do whatever you want while the web worker runs in the background.

+### What is MVC!
+     -> MVC stands for Model View Controllers.
+It is a software design pattern for web development application.
+          a.
+Model is responsible for maintaining data.
+          b.
+View is responsible for displaying data.
+          c.
+Controller is integrate data between Model and View.

+### What is DOM!
+     -> The DOM is stands for Document Object Model.
+It’s a W3C standard, which defines a standard for accessing Documents.
+     W3C separated DOM in three ways:
+           a.
+Core DOM (For All Documents.)
+           b.
+XML DOM ( For XML)
+           c.
+HTML DOM ( For HTML )